Could you help young people to have the best year of their life yet?

 • Someone with a genuine passion to see young people grow and thrive.

-• Someone who can positively model the kinds of behaviours we look to instill.
+• Someone who can positively model the kinds of behaviours we look to instil.
 These include a willingness to show vulnerability, empathy, a willingness to step outside the comfort zone, taking personal responsibility and resilience.

 • An optimistic life-lover who embodies the Basecamp culture of energising and inspiring.